Laguna1989/obsidian_notes/Presentations/2025-06-17_PropertyBasedTesting/2025-06-17_PropertyBasedTesting.md

 # Existing Issues I

+- Static Analysis is for coding standards/compliance
-- Static Analysis ignores domain and use cases
+- Unaware of domain and use cases
+- Prone to false positives/false negatives
+- Unable to detect runtime issues
 ---

 # Existing Issues II

+- Random Tests are often hard to set up
+- Time consuming to run
+- Unable to catch logic flaws

+---

+# Existing Issues III

 - Unit tests only test the inputs we create
 - Limited Code coverage